cloud4nm/Proxmox_Latitude_e5470/README.md

 This guide explains how to set up an old laptop (in this case, a Dell Latitude e5470) as a Proxmox server, keeping the laptop lid closed, screen off, and checking the battery status.
-The assumption is that you have already installed Proxmox and it's up and running.
+The assumption is that you have already installed Proxmox on your spare laptop and it's up and running.

 ---